 - 12. Do you build custom furniture?

 Some, but it is limited to ottomans and headboards.
-Pricing is dependant upon size, style and design.
+Pricing is dependent upon size, style and design.

 - 13. White fabrics seem to be popular in the decorating magazines.
 What is your opinion of them?